LabKey/labkey-ui-components/packages/components/releaseNotes/components.md

 # @labkey/components
 Components, models, actions, and utility functions for LabKey applications and pages.

+### version TBD
+*Released*: TBD May 2023
+* Adjust usages of auditBehavior to always use AuditBehaviorTypes.DETAILED
+  * remove auditBehavior optional props since they were always passed in as DETAILED
+  * remove getSampleAuditBehavior() since it was always using DETAILED

 ### version 2.332.3
 *Released*: 1 May 2023
 * Move samples between project updates and containerFilter changes